open-sauced/docs/docs/contributing/set-up-authentication.md

 ---
 id: set-up-authentication
-title: 'Set Up Authentication'
+title: "Set Up Authentication"
-sidebar_label: Set Up Authentication
+sidebar_label: "Set Up Authentication"
 keywords:
-  - set up authentication
+  - "set up authentication"
 ---

 You need to obtain an authentication token to interact with the OpenSauced public API as an authenticated user.